blackhole-iaa/blackhole-iaa.github.io/_pages/research.md

 # Research

+Our research group is focused on the study of black hole accretion and relativistic jet formation through very long baseline interferometric observations (VLBI) with mm-wave arrays, such as the Event Horizon Telescope (EHT), orbiting antennas, such as the space VLBI mission RadioAstron, and long-term monitoring programs such as MOJAVE and VLBA-BU-BLAZAR. (see [Research](research)).

 <!--
 Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
 -->